Linzee/cacheviz/README.md

 ## Problems

 - I had to repair bug in library pycaching used for collection of data.
 One type of logs was missing.
-(I submitted a merge request.)
+(Merge request accepted)
 - Using fields named "x" or "y" breaks Vega's interval selection!
 There goes hours of trying to find what is wrong :D

 ## Critical assessment and future work